UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: UncertaINR: Uncertainty Quantification of INRs for CT

-where $f\in\mathbb{R}^{|\mathcal{X}\times\mathcal{Y}|}$ is a pixel-wise grid representation of the image.
-Here, $\Vert\mathbf{A}f-\meas\Vert^2$ corresponds to the negative log-likelihood of (\ref{eqn:obs_model})'s measurement model.
-Regularisation $\lambda T(f)$ corresponds to a negative log-prior in function space, with $\lambda>0$ denoting regularization strength.
-Our experiments compare INR-based inferences to this discretized baseline, referred to as \textit{Grid-of-Pixels} (GOP).
+This is a Bayesian extension to the grid-based methods of \cref{sec:classical_ct}, with Eq.~\ref{eq:opt_problem} corresponding to the maximum a posteriori (MAP) solution to Eq.~\ref{eq:gop_posterior}.
+In our experiments we compare INR-based inferences to this discretized baseline, which we refer to as \textit{Grid-of-Pixels} (GOP).

-\paragraph{UncertaINR} Alternatively, in this work, we parameterize $f$ as an INR $f_\nn$ with parameters $\nn\in\mathbb{R}^p$, mapping from pixel coordinates $(x,y)$ to pixel values $f_\nn(x,y)$.
-For $\nn$, we consider an independent and identically-distributed zero-mean Gaussian prior, $p_\mathcal{N}(\theta)$, which gives rise to an implicit distribution over $f_\nn$.
-Such an implicit prior is standard in the Bayesian Deep Learning (BDL) literature \cite{blundell2015weight,graves2011practical}, and is well-known to yield a Gaussian Process (GP) limit over $f_\nn$ for wide NNs \cite{neal1996priors,matthews2018gaussian,lee2018deep}.
+\paragraph{\sffamily UncertaINR} Alternatively, in this work, we parameterize $f$ as an INR $f_\nn$ with parameters $\nn\in\mathbb{R}^p$, mapping from pixel coordinates $(x,y)$ to pixel values $f_\nn(x,y)$.
+A reasonable prior for $\nn$ is an independent and identically-distributed zero-mean Gaussian prior, $p_\mathcal{N}(\theta)$.
+This gives rise to an implicit prior distribution over functions $f_\nn$.
+Such a prior is standard in the Bayesian Deep Learning (BDL) literature \citep{blundell2015weight,graves2011practical}, and is well-known to yield a Gaussian Process (GP) limit over $f_\nn$ for wide NNs \citep{neal1996priors,matthews2018gaussian,lee2018deep}.
 However, properties of implicit parameter priors are less understood for finite-width NNs, even in standard BDL applications like image classification (due to the uninformative nature of NN parameter spaces), and much less so for CT reconstruction.
-Thus, we chose a composite prior for UncertaINR,
+Thus, we choose a composite prior for UncertaINR,

 combining $p_\mathcal{N}(\theta)$, which constrains the NN parameter values, with $T(f_\nn)$, which imposes a smooth regularization constraint on implicit images $f_\nn$ parameterized by $\nn$.
-We adopt the common medical imaging practice of using (\ref{eqn:tv_reg})'s TV-regularizer, $T=T_{TV}$, for both UncertaINR and GOP.
+We adopt the common medical imaging practice of using TV regularization, $T=T_{TV}$ (Eq.~\ref{eqn:tv_reg}).
+To the best of our knowledge, this constitutes the first application of TV regularization to INRs, which can be seen in Appendix \ref{sec:aapm_hyper_final} Table \ref{tab:reg_appendix} to noticeably improve UncertaINR reconstruction performance.

-\paragraph{Inference}
+\paragraph{\sffamily Inference}

 Our overall framework for UncertaINR is illustrated in Figure \ref{fig:architecure}.
-Given parameter prior $p(\theta)$, model $f_\nn$, and likelihood model $p(S|f_\nn)$ from~(\ref{eqn:obs_model}), we apply Bayes' rule to $p(\nn|S)\propto p(S|f_\nn)p(\nn)$, deriving the parameter space posterior distribution $p(\nn|S)$.
-Given a set of sinogram measurements $S$, we ideally seek to sample from
+Given parameter prior $p(\theta)$, model $f_\nn$, and likelihood model $p(S|f_\nn)$ from~Eq.~\ref{eqn:obs_model}, we apply Bayes' rule to $p(\nn|S)\propto p(S|f_\nn)p(\nn)$, deriving the parameter space posterior distribution $p(\nn|S)$.
+Given a set of sinogram measurements $S$, we ideally seek to sample from the posterior